neoremind/fluent-validator/README.md

         //...
     }

+When there are errors, one should add error messages and return false like below:

+    context.addErrorMsg(String.format(CarError.MANUFACTURER_ERROR.msg(), target));
+    return false;

 ### 2.4 Fail fast or fail over
 Use `failFast()` method to prevent the following validators from getting validated if any validator fails and returns false on validate() method.